jrowellfx/lsseq/README.md

   --sort-by-time, -t    sort by modification time, the default comparison time is
                         between the most recently modified (newest) frames in each sequence. (see --time) (see LS(1)) --time FRAME_AGE      which frame in the sequence to use to compare times between sequences when sorting by time.
-The possible values for 'FRAME_AGE' are 'oldest', 'median' and 'newest'. [default: 'newest'] --global-sort-by-time, -G
+The possible values for 'FRAME_AGE' are 'oldest', 'median' and 'newest'. [default:
+                        'newest']
+  --global-sort-by-time, -G
                         when using either --prepend-path-abs or --prepend-path-rel
                         then this option will sort ALL sequences by time compared to each other, as opposed to only sorting sequences by time within their common directory.
 If the above conditions are NOT met, then this option is simply ignored.
   --only-show TENSE [CC]YYMMDD[-hh[mm[ss]]]
                         where TENSE is either 'before' or 'since'; only list sequences up to (and including) or after (and including) the time specified.
 The --time argument specifies which frame to use for the cutoff comparison.
 The optional CC (century) defaults to the current century.
 The optional '-hh' (hours), 'mm' (minutes) or 'ss' (seconds) default to zero if not specified.

+symbolic-link handling:
+  --dereference-command-line, -H
+                        only follow symbolic links of files and directories listed on the command line [default] --dereference, -L     follow all symbolic links to the final target of files and directories.
+  --no-dereference      do not follow any symbolic links.
+  --dereference-command-line-symlink-to-dir
+                        follow each command line symbolic link that points to a directory.
+  --dereference-symlink-to-dir
+                        follow all symbolic links that point to directories.
+  --no-dereference-dir  do not follow any symbolic links to directories.
+  --dereference-command-line-symlink-to-file
+                        follow each command line symbolic link that points to a regular file.
+  --dereference-symlink-to-file
+                        follow all symbolic links that point to regular files.
+  --no-dereference-file
+                        do not follow any symbolic links to regular files.

 LS(1) control for non-sequences:
   --single, -1          list one non-sequence entry per line (see LS(1))